Jaeson Jones: Mexico’s Fight Against Cartels Went Backward During AMLO’s First Year

 Along the campaign trail, AMLO criticized the militarized kingpin-hunting strategy of his predecessors.
 Many experts in Mexico and the U.S. who agreed with him had clearly lost pace with many cartels’ new tactics.
 True to his word, AMLO ended the policy and reshuffled the security programs.

 The resurgence of mass migration, human smuggling, and human trafficking into the United States in early 2019 led to an international crisis at the U.S. border.
-Cartels is many regions operated with near impunity as hyper-violent turf struggles quickly spread across Mexico.
+Cartels in many regions operated with near impunity as hyper-violent turf struggles quickly spread across Mexico.

 All other incidents were eclipsed in October when federal forces finally received approval to arrest Ovidio Guzman, El Chapo’s son and current leader of the Sinaloa Cartel.
 His men retaliated against Culiacan, Sinaloa, with a veritable army of gunmen in armored vehicles.
 Their military-grade weapons shut down the city, killed 13, and took numerous hostages (like military families) to leverage a release of the “Chapito.”
 AMLO buckled, providing a globally witnessed security failure.